 In many cases emotional problems exist before drug or alcohol abuse begins and substances are used to manage painful feelings.
-Research shows those who struggle with emotional problems like anxiety and depression are more at risk for developing substance use disorders, are more sensitive to the effects of substance use, and are more likely to relapse than those who are emotionally and psychologically healthy.
+Research shows that those who struggle with emotional problems like anxiety and depression are more at risk for developing substance use disorders, are more sensitive to the effects of substance use, and are more likely to relapse than those who are emotionally and psychologically healthy.

 For these reasons, referrals to Chopra Addiction and Wellness Center are reviewed prior to admission to determine whether we are able to provide the treatment residents require.
 If emotional or psychological problems are considered more severe than can be managed by the level of care provided at Chopra Addiction and Wellness Center, other recommendations will be made if possible.

 The focus of treatment is to increase awareness of individual strengths and healthy coping strategies and work with these to facilitate recovery and long term wellness.
-We are aware however, that there are also less useful or destructive patterns of thinking, coping and behaving that contribute to addiction, anxiety and depression and it is important to learn how to change these patterns in order to recover and prevent relapse.
-Through this process a great deal of attention is paid to developing skills that increase an individual’s sense of self-worth, empowerment and healthy connectedness with family or friends.
+We are aware however, that there are also less useful or destructive patterns of thinking, coping and behaving that contribute to addiction, anxiety and depression, and it is important to learn how to change these patterns in order to recover and prevent relapse.
+Through this process, a great deal of attention is paid to developing skills that increase an individual’s sense of self-worth, empowerment and healthy connectedness with family or friends.